phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 740411
+#Total Number of Tweets: 1566535
-#Number of Clinton Tweets: 512570
+#Number of Trump Tweets: 741117
-#Number of Rubio Tweets: 204498
+#Number of Clinton Tweets: 512852
-#Number of Sanders Tweets: 201779
+#Number of Rubio Tweets: 204610
-#Number of Carson Tweets: 115862
+#Number of Sanders Tweets: 201945
-#Number of Bush Tweets: 81216
+#Number of Carson Tweets: 115998
-#Total Number of Tweets:
+#Number of Bush Tweets: 81302
 ---